Cheap (and Free) Valentine's Day Ideas

 Check out these budget-friendly Valentine’s Day ideas to have a romantic holiday that won’t drain your bank account.

 Don't Overdo It

 Sometimes the most meaningful gifts don’t fit in a box.
-Rather than racking up your credit card bill, consider making a gift such as a music mix or a video slideshow featuring photos of the two of you.
-Write a poem or make a home made dinner.
-Start a tradition of doing an activity together — such as ice skating, bowling, or just going for a romantic walk.
+Rather than racking up your credit card bill, consider keeping things budget-friendly by making a gift such as a music mix or a video slideshow featuring photos of the two of you.
+Write a poem or make a homemade dinner.
+Start a tradition of doing an activity together — such as ice skating, bowling or just going for a romantic walk.
 What better way to show your love than by spending time together?

 Have a Heart to Heart